5l1v3r1/Sonarr-wiki/Monitoring Series and Episodes.md

 If a series is monitored then the episodes in that series can be grabbed, depending on their monitored state.
 If a series is not monitored then no episodes in that series will be grabbed.

-Series' can be be set as monitored from the following locations in NzbDrone:
+Series' can be be set as monitored from the following locations in Sonarr:

 - Series Details
 	- Use the bookmark icon to the left of the the title.